antifold

 The Mirror Dance: Group Theory in Action

-Imagine you're searching for your keys in a square room.
-You check the northeast corner and find nothing.
-In a world without symmetry, you'd have to check all four corners independently.
-But mathematics tells us something profound: that square room has exactly eight symmetries (four rotations and four reflections), forming what mathematicians call the dihedral group D₄.
+Imagine searching for your keys in a square room.
+You check the northeast corner -- nothing.
+Without symmetry, you would have to inspect all four corners one by one.
+But a square has exactly eight symmetries: four rotations and four reflections.
+Mathematicians call this collection D₄, the dihedral group of the square.
+It means that every test you run in one corner automatically tells you the result in seven other positions.

-Our ant colony below demonstrates this principle in real-time.
-When symmetry mode is OFF, watch how they laboriously explore every inch of space.
-But flip it ON, and witness mathematical magic: finding food in one location instantly reveals seven other symmetric positions.
-This isn't a simulation trick; it's the same group theory that makes facial recognition work and helps physicists understand crystal structures.
+The ant colony below makes this visible.
+With symmetry mode OFF, the ants laboriously probe every inch of space.
+Flip it ON, and finding food in one location instantly reveals seven symmetric positions.
+No simulation trick -- this is the same group theory that powers facial recognition and helps physicists decode crystal structures.

 Area Explored